 It is definitely difficult for those who are new to the city or are too young to remember otherwise what life was like here before the Colts came to town.
 Back then we had three professional sports franchises: the Indians, Checkers, and Pacers.
 While the Indians and Checkers were both minor league clubs, they played at the highest levels and enjoyed a fair amount of success.
 The Tribe’s domination of AAA began in 1978 and ran through the entirety of the ’80s, winning five American Association championships and playing for a sixth.
 We witnessed the likes of Larry Walker, Randy Johnson, and even a few of the famed “Big Red Machine” members enjoying stays in the home clubhouse at Bush Stadium.
 Our hockey franchise (the Checkers) was also in the thick of their league’s title chase each year.
 As the farm club of the four-time Stanley Cup Champion New York Islanders, the Checkers and their fans witnessed many great players come through town, allowing the city to lay claim to two CHL Adams Cup Trophies.

 The Pacers?
 Well, let’s just say that they didn’t start off by setting the world on fire.
 They had four losing seasons followed by a first-round playoff exit.
 Six more losing seasons would then be followed by four more first round defeats.
 They managed to compile a 422-644 (.396) record over their first 13 NBA seasons.
 You would think that this kind of futility would allow them to stockpile some serious talent.
 Not so much.
-The Pacers irrefutably proved that old saying about the draft being an inexact science.
-They made some egregious errors, but even when they got it right, they got it wrong.
+The Pacers irrefutably proved the old saying about the draft being an inexact science.
+They made many egregious errors.
+Even when they got it right, they got it wrong.
 Examples would be the selections of first round picks Clark Kellogg (8th) and Steve Stipanovich (2nd).
-Both were outstanding players and professionals.
-Both would be forced into early retirement due to knee issues (Kellogg after three years, Stipo after five).
+Both were outstanding players and professionals; however, both would be forced into early retirement due to knee issues (Kellogg after three years, Stipo after five).
 There were a few success stories sprinkled in over the years (Herb Williams, Chuck “The Rifleman” Person), but, for the most part, the Pacers were a bad team that were not getting any better.

 It’s hard in today’s uber-sports-crazed nation to understand how much negative energy surrounded this ball club.
 During the heyday of the ABA, the Pacers were a force, winning three championships.
 One could even say that they were a model organization.
 Even though it was in an inferior league, the fan base had grown accustomed to winning.
 This IS Indiana, remember, the home of real basketball.
 The Pacers’ fall from grace coincided with the real emergence of Bobby Knight’s powerhouse Indiana Hoosiers teams.
-It was a hard sale to get people to spend much money on a franchise that couldn’t seem to get out of its own way when all they had to do was flip on the TV to see the well-oiled machine from Bloomington doing the whole state proud.
-It was common place for Market Square Arena to “drop the curtain” for home games.
-(They actually had a curtain painted to look identical to the back walls of the stadium which, when dropped, would give the illusion that the less than half filled stadium was at capacity) Things were so bleak at one point that former coach Bobby “Slick” Leonard and his wife had to host a “Save the Pacers Telethon” on local television..
+It was a hard sale to get people to spend much money on a franchise that couldn’t seem to get out of its own way when all they had to do was flip on the TV to see the well-oiled machine from Bloomington making the whole state proud.
+It was common place for Market Square Arena to “drop the curtain” for home games (an actual curtain painted to look identical to the back walls of the stadium which, when dropped, which would give the illusion that the less than half filled stadium was at capacity) Things were so bleak at one point that former coach and future Hall of Famer Bobby “Slick” Leonard and his wife had to host a “Save the Pacers Telethon” on local television..
 Luckily, they were able to sell off 2,000 season tickets, raising the necessary $30,000 needed to keep the team in Indianapolis.
 Like Razor Shines and Ron Handy, the Pacers were yet another affirmation that we weren’t exactly ready to be considered a major market or even a real sports town.